alixic/Personal-Projects/README.md

 ### Overview
 This repo contains every personal project I've made.
 A part of them are more software-oriented while the majority are related to embedded firmware development and hardware design like circuit & pcb layout design.
-I've developed multiple firmwares for multiple cool microcontroller based projects : <strong>Gaming Console (gameboy)</strong>, <strong>Mini Sumo Jsumo robot kit</strong> <br>
+I've developed multiple firmwares for multiple cool microcontroller based projects : <strong>Gaming Console (gameboy)</strong>, <strong>Mini Sumo Jsumo robot kit</strong> <br>.

-All projects define my interest in electronics and programming while validating my knowledge in related fields.
+Each project defines my interest in electronics and programming while validating my knowledge in related fields.
+Being involved in such practical activities helped me gain a lot of experience to engineer stuff.

 ---